Uche6/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Penn State University
+  - name: Pennsylvania State University
     url: https://www.psu.edu

 # Short bio (displayed in user profile at end of posts)